ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

     }
 }
 ```

+This means that, when `h` is a homomorphism in our system, `h.source` refers to the source group, `h.target` refers to the target group, and `h.map` refers to the actual map.

 The homomorphism property consists of two parts.
 First, we need to check that the map actually operates between the underlying sets.
 Remember that our type assertions are not enough for that since the generic types differ from the underlying sets of the groups.